TheAlgorithms/C-Plus-Plus/CONTRIBUTION.md

 **New implementation** New implementation are welcome!
 **Improving comments** and **adding tests** to existing algorithms are much appreciated.
 **Issues** Please avoid opening issues asking to be "assigned” to a particular algorithm.
 This merely creates unnecessary noise for maintainers.
-Instead, please submit a pull request with your implementation and maintainers will evaluate it.
-In case of providing an algorithm (new/enhancement to previous), rather than opening an issue kindly submit a pull request.
+Instead, please submit your implementation in a pull request and it will be evaluated by project maintainers.

 ### Making Changes